CRYPTOCURRENCY Bitcoin could make it easier for terrorists to evade the intelligence services, according to Britain’s leading banks.

-In a document sent to the Treasury the British Bankers Association (BBA) warned the chancellor that partial anonymity Bitcoin provides, and its structure as a peer-to-peer currency provide opportunities for criminals.
+In a document sent to the Treasury, the British Bankers’ Association (BBA) warned that the partial anonymity Bitcoin provides, and its structure as a peer-to-peer currency provide opportunities for criminals.

 Bitcoin has suffered a massive fall in its value over the past year.
-Lat year, the world's biggest digital currency reached the dizzying heights of $1,000 per Bitcoin.
-On Wednesday, Bitcoin fell through the floor touching lows of $173.
+Last year, the world’s biggest digital currency reached the dizzying heights of $1,000 per Bitcoin.
+But in the middle of last week it touched lows of $173.